Ethersocial/go-esn/dashboard/README.md

-## Go ESC Dashboard
+## Go ESN Dashboard

-The dashboard is a data visualizer integrated into geth, intended to collect and visualize useful information of an ESC node.
+The dashboard is a data visualizer integrated into geth, intended to collect and visualize useful information of an ESN node.
 It consists of two parts:

 * The client visualizes the collected data.
 * The server collects the data, and updates the clients.